Biology M.S.

 Receive individualized mentoring from faculty

-As a Master’s student in the Department of Biology at UNI, you will be surrounded by students and faculty curious about life and passionate about advancing scientific knowledge through research.
+Our Master’s students are surrounded by students and faculty curious about life and passionate about advancing scientific knowledge through research.

-Like all of our graduate students, you will receive individualized mentoring from a faculty member who will help you pursue your research interests.
-Over 20 Biology faculty supervise thesis research projects in the fields of Anatomy and Physiology, Cell and Molecular Biology, and Ecology, Evolution, and Organismal Biology (see Scholarworks for recent Biology M.S. thesis topics).
+Here, you will receive individualized mentoring from a faculty member as you pursue your research interests.
+About 20 Biology faculty supervise thesis research projects in the fields of Anatomy and Physiology, Cell and Molecular Biology, and Ecology, Evolution, and Organismal Biology (see Scholarworks for recent Biology M.S. thesis topics).

-Facilities and resources in support of cell, molecular, and biomedical research include a tissue culture facility, CT scanner, flow cytometer, and specialized (fluorescence, confocal and scanning electron) microscopes.
+Facilities and resources in support of research include a tissue culture facility, CT scanner, flow cytometer, specialized (fluorescence, confocal and scanning electron) microscopes, the UNI Biological Preserves System, and strong partnerships with the Tallgrass Prairie Center and UNI Botanical Center.

 Graduates of our program are well-prepared for PhD programs in the life sciences and/or successful careers in healthcare, scientific research, education, and natural resource management.